madisonDavis7/space_app_htmx/README.md

 -- Hosted on Firebase --

-#HTMX/ JS/ HTML/ CSS
+--> HTMX/ JS/ HTML/ CSS

-#Same Celestia app as before just using HTMX this time
+Same Celestia app as before just using HTMX this time

-#Features
+-- Features --

 -accessibility

--secure?
+-secure

 -hits a database (writes to it)

 -hits an api (whereistheissnow)